martin-schaefer/k8s-showcase/README.md

 	192.168.99.104

-Write this IP address down, we will need it later to access the apps running inside the cluster
+Keep this IP address in mind.
+We will need it later to access the apps running inside the cluster.

 ### Install the Spring Boot Apps